MileHacker Logo

 Festival & Event Centered Visits

-Plan your trip specifically around the Christmas Markets or the Colmar Wine Fair if these events are a main interest.
-Be prepared for throngs of people and steeper prices at these times.
+Plan your trip specifically around the Christmas Markets or the Colmar Wine Fair if these occasions are a main interest.
+Be prepared for throngs of people and steeper prices during these periods.

 Festive Advantages